 Manufacturing Sectors.
-The manufacturing sectors covered by the survey, with the respective NACE rev.2 code, are the following: Manufacture of food products (10), Manufacture of beverages (11), Manufacture of tobacco products (12), Manufacture of textiles (13), Manufacture of wearing apparel, leather and fur articles (14), Manufacture of leather and related products (15), Manufacture of of wood and products of wood and cork derivations (furniture excluded); manufacture of articles of straw and plaiting materials (16), Manufacture of paper and paper products (17), Printing and reproduction of recorded media (18), Manufacture of coke and refined petroleum products (19), Manufacture of chemicals and chemical products (20), Manufacture of basic pharmaceutical products and pharmaceutical preparations (21), Manufacture of rubber and plastic products (22), Manufacture of other non-metallic mineral products (23), Manufacture of basic metals (24), Manufacture of fabricated metal products, except machinery and equipment (25), Manufacture of computer, electronic and optical products; electro-medical devices, measurement apparatus and watch apparatus (26), Manufacture of electrical equipment and non-electric household appliances (27), Manufacture of machinery and equipment not otherwhise classified (28), Manufacture of motor vehicles, trailers and semi-trailers (29), Manufacture of other means of transport (30), Manufacture of furniture (31), Other industrial manufacturing (32), Repair and installation of machinery and equipment (33).
+The manufacturing sectors covered by the survey, with the respective NACE rev.2 code, are the following: Manufacture of food products (10), Manufacture of beverages (11), Manufacture of tobacco products (12), Manufacture of textiles (13), Manufacture of wearing apparel, leather and fur articles (14), Manufacture of leather and related products (15), Manufacture of of wood and products of wood and cork derivations (furniture excluded); manufacture of articles of straw and plaiting materials (16), Manufacture of paper and paper products (17), Printing and reproduction of recorded media (18), Manufacture of coke and refined petroleum products (19), Manufacture of chemicals and chemical products (20), Manufacture of basic pharmaceutical products and pharmaceutical preparations (21), Manufacture of rubber and plastic products (22), Manufacture of other non-metallic mineral products (23), Manufacture of computer, electronic and optical products; electro-medical devices, measurement apparatus and watch apparatus (26), Manufacture of electrical equipment and non-electric household appliances (27), Manufacture of machinery and equipment not otherwhise classified (28), Manufacture of motor vehicles, trailers and semi-trailers (29), Manufacture of other means of transport (30), Manufacture of furniture (31), Other industrial manufacturing (32), Repair and installation of machinery and equipment (33).